rexovolt/react-native-markdown-display/README.md

 <details><summary>Using a Custom Rule</summary>
 <p>

-You will need to overwrite one or both of `link` and `blocklink`, the original defenitions can be [found here](https://github.com/iamacup/react-native-markdown-display/blob/master/src/lib/renderRules.js)
+You will need to overwrite `link`.
+The original defenitions can be [found here](https://github.com/iamacup/react-native-markdown-display/blob/master/src/lib/renderRules.js)

 Something like this with `yourCustomHandlerFunctionOrLogicHere`: